 The enable command is a Recovery Console command that is available in the following Microsoft operating systems.

 The servicename is the name of the service or driver to be enabled.

 The start_Type is how the service or driver is scheduled to be started.
 Valid start-Type values are:

 Enable prints the old start_Type of the service before resetting it to the new value.
 Note the old value, in case it is necessary to restore the start_Type of the service.
 If you do not specify a new start_Type, enable prints the old start_Type.

 enable <servicename> SERVICE_SYSTEM_START

-The above example would enable the auto start service.
+The example above would enable the auto-start service.
 If you want to later disable that service, you would want to use the disable command, using the old start_Type.